Skip to content

 results = []

-for ticker, name in tech_tickers.items():
+for symbol, name in tech_tickers.items():

 try: